Out of Exile

 Out of Exile is the second studio album by American rock supergroup Audioslave, released on May 23, 2005, internationally, and a day later in the United States, through Epic Records and Interscope Records.
 It is the band's only album to chart at number one on the Billboard 200 chart.
-The album spawned the singles "Be Yourself", "Your Time Has Come", "Doesn't Remind Me", and "Out of Exile"; "Doesn't Remind Me" was nominated for Best Hard Rock Performance at the 48th Grammy Awards.
+The album spawned the singles "Be Yourself", "Your Time Has Come" and "Doesn't Remind Me" which was nominated for Best Hard Rock Performance at the 48th Grammy Awards.

 Background

 In an interview shortly before the release of the album, drummer Brad Wilk said: "Audioslave the band has arrived.
 The first record was people from two other bands with history attached.
 I don't feel that with this record."
 For his part, Chris Cornell said he wrote his most personal songs ever for the album, influenced by positive changes in his life since 2002.
 He also described the album as more varied than the debut and relying less on heavy guitar riffs.

 On May 4, 2005, the band traveled to Havana, Cuba, to spend some time interacting with Cuban musicians before playing a concert in the city on May 6.
 An audience of 70,000 attended the free show, and Audioslave became the first American rock group to perform in Cuba.
 At the time, Cornell said he hoped the concert would "help to open the musical borders between our two countries."
 The 26-song set made the concert the longest the band had ever played.
 Many songs from Out of Exile were performed live for the first time at the concert, which was held three weeks prior to the release of the album.
 Live in Cuba, a concert documentary covering the band's time in Cuba, was released on DVD in October 2005.

 The songs "Your Time Has Come" and "Man or Animal" were featured in the 2006 racing video game FlatOut 2.